 Nationally GP practices have delivered large numbers of face-to-face consultations throughout the pandemic, in addition to rolling out the COVID-19 vaccination programme.
 They have also been operating a ‘total triage’ model in line with previous guidance from NHS England.

 The letter and recent media coverage ignore that there is a national shortage of GPs which meant patients faced a long wait for a GP appointment even before the Covid pandemic.
 Saltash Health Centre has been fortunate enough to recruit additional GP’s following recent retirements, however, inevitably there is some recruitment lag.
-For example; Dr Katie Bleksley has left General Practice at the end of June, while we have recruited a replacement, this GP is not available to join the team immediately and so in the short term there will be reduced availability of GP appointments.
+For example; Dr Katie Bleksley has left the Health Centre at the end of June, while we have recruited a replacement, this GP is not available to join the team immediately and so in the short term there will be reduced availability of GP appointments.

 Throughout the COVID pandemic Saltash Health Centre has adapted new ways of delivering care to patients.
 Due to the continued uncertainty regarding the spread of the virus and the prevalence of a new variant, many of these changes will be with us for the foreseeable future.

 Saltash Health Centre has remained open throughout lockdown.
 However, in order to comply with Covid restrictions and more recently increased patient demand following the easing of lockdown, the way patients access the surgery and appointments has been changed.
 We have introduced an intercom system at the main entrance to the surgery and now ask patients requesting an appointment to complete an e-consult online.
 These changes enable us to limit footfall into the surgery, in order to protect patients and staff, and also allocate limited appointment availability most appropriately based on clinical need.
 Our GPs and other clinicians are currently dealing with around 1,400 patients per week via a combination of e-consult, telephone and face to face appointments.